Bastian Schweinsteiger: Manchester United

-On 13 July 2015, Manchester United completed the signing of Schweinsteiger on a three-year contract for a fee of €9 million (£6.5 million).
+On 13 July 2015, Manchester United completed the signing of Schweinsteiger on a three-year contract for a fee of €9 million (£6.5 million), reuniting him with his former Bayern coach Louis van Gaal.
 Manchester United had never before fielded a German in the first team; Markus Neumayr and Ron-Robert Zieler were at the club before him, but neither made it into the first team.
 Schweinsteiger was given shirt number 23 in pre-season, but switched to 31, which he wore at Bayern, before the official start to the season.

 Schweinsteiger made his pre-season debut for Manchester United in a friendly match against Club América on 17 July 2015.
 United defeated the Mexican club 1–0 in Seattle.
 His Premier League debut came on 8 August, as a 60th-minute substitute for Michael Carrick as the season began with a 1–0 home victory over Tottenham Hotspur, being booked eight minutes into his first appearance for a foul on Nacer Chadli.
 On 28 November he scored his first goal for the club, equalising with a header in a 1–1 draw against Leicester City.

 On 7 December 2015, Schweinsteiger was punished with a three-match retrospective ban by The Football Association for striking West Ham United's Winston Reid in the throat in their meeting two days earlier.
 In January 2016, he sustained a knee injury which sidelined him for two months, followed by medial knee ligament damage in mid-March which kept him off the field for the remainder of the season.

 After the arrival of new manager, José Mourinho, Schweinsteiger was demoted and sent to training with the under-23 team.
 A number of high-profile former teammates have criticised Mourinho's handling of the matter, accusing Mourinho of showing a lack of respect for Schweinsteiger.
 He returned to first team training towards the end of 2016, and made his first appearance since March when he came on as a late substitute in the EFL Cup quarter-final against West Ham United on 30 November 2016.
 He made his first start in over a year in a 4–0 win in the FA Cup fourth round home tie against Wigan Athletic on 29 January 2017, in which he scored his first Old Trafford goal for Manchester United with an overhead finish.
 For his goal, as well as his assist to Marouane Fellaini for the opening goal, he was voted "Man of the Match" by the fans.
+On 3 February, he was added to Manchester United's squad for the Europa League knockout phase.
+Later that month, on 22 February, he made his debut in the competition as a substitute in a 1–0 away win over Saint-Étienne in the Round of 32 second leg.
+He ultimately received a winner's medal after his club won the title at the end of the season.